alexkarezin/jabref-wiki/Minutes.md

   - We might need to contact the authors of files.
 Sometimes, they are listed in the headers.
 See for example https://github.com/JabRef/jabref/commit/63e7a98f753f8089d689b76a61f288fba628eff1.
 - must be implemented "vernünftig (matthias)" "Entry table -> fit table horizontally ...."
 - XMPUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266)).
 Currently, we JabRefMain exposes a CLI interface and also is able to start the GUI.
 Options: 1) ignore XMPUtil, 2) add XMPUtil as a `jabref xmputil PARAMS` cli option as part of existing cli interface, 3) create a separate jabref-xmputil.jar which is also shipped that has this class as a main class.
+- Look-and-Feel: Use Metal for Linux as default because other LaF fail when used with openjdk?

 # 2015-11-23
 - jabref.org